SystemsLab-Sapienza/conspiracy-dataset-telegram/README.md

 - **`platform`**: Specifies the platform targeted by the resource.

 #### Notes on Data Extraction
-We explored alternative platforms hosting YouTube videos that preserve their original identifiers (video and channel IDs).
+ **Youtube** : We explored alternative platforms hosting YouTube videos that preserve their original identifiers (video and channel IDs).
 Specifically, we included URLs pointing to YouTube videos accessed through alternative frontends like [Invidious](https://invidious.io/) or [altCensored](https://altcensored.com/).
 Additionally, we considered matches found on platforms such as [Odysee](https://odysee.com/) and [Rumble](https://rumble.com/), which enable content creators to migrate videos directly from YouTube.
 Indeed, also in these cases, the migrated videos and channels retain their original YouTube identifiers.

+**Voat**: Voat was shut down on December 25, 2020.
+Since then, the platform's content has been accessible only through an archive: http://searchvoat.co.
+For this reason, when searching for URLs matching Voat subverses, we consider both www.voat.co/v/ and https://searchvoat.co/v/.